 Trends in legal education:

-In this less than favorable landscape, law schools have taken many significant steps to respond to these circumstances by reducing their class size and tweak their application processes; adjusting their admissions standards; augmenting their curriculum to better prepare their students; beefing up their career services; creating more clinics, externships, and professional opportunities to produce practice ready graduates; and stabilizing their tuition fees.
-The Law School Admission Council has increased the number of times the LSAT will be administered each year and a few schools have started accepting the GRE along with the LSAT for admission purposes (i.e., University of Arizona, Harvard, Northwestern University and Georgetown as of August 2017).
+In recent years, law schools have reduced their class size and tweaked their application processes.
+They adjusted their admissions standards; augmented their curriculum to better prepare their students and rapidly adapted to the pandemic-imposed remote teaching.
+They beefed up their career services; created more clinics, externships, and professional opportunities to produce practice ready graduates; and stabilized their tuition fees.
+The Law School Admission Council has increased the number of times the LSAT is administered each year; moved to a digital format while also providing free preparatory resources via the Khan Academy; and even temporarily came up with the LSAT Flex (a shorter online, live remote-proctored version of the LSAT) in response to the challenges brought on by the pandemic.
+A growing number of law schools have started accepting the GRE--along with the LSAT--for admission purposes.

 Trends in legal practice:

-According to the U.S. Bureau of Labor Statistics, employment of legal occupations is projected to grow 5% from 2014 to 2024 but the legal profession is experiencing great change.
+According to the U.S. Bureau of Labor Statistics, employment of legal occupations is projected to grow through 2029, but the legal profession is experiencing great change.
 The emergence of global competition from legal service outsourcers, increasing domestic competition from non-lawyer professionals and corporations such as LegalZoom, and advances in information technology are impacting law schools and transforming the delivery of legal services.

 Below are lots of ideas to tackle your exploration of legal education and practice, and prepare accordingly: